Anstedt/robot/README.md

 # Robot

+## ToDo
+- Use calibrated data for calls to MPU6050
+  - Set a flag when calibration has completed so all function that use calibrated data can check if we are calibrated first
+- Clean up all loop counters and timers.
+  - Example calibration should be same rate as callers rate in Gyro
+- Pull data all at once so that it is all synchronized as spelled out in data sheet
+- Determine how acc_calibration_value was found in original code
+- Migrate to usleep() or gpioDelay(uint32_t micros).
+Note that both may do busy loops for time less than 100us.

 ## Migrating to c++
-- Minor code updates to start migration to C++, code is mostly C yet.
-- Also notice how C++ exceptions are turned off, see CMakeLists.txt compiler option CMAKE_CXX_FLAGS.
-This is to improve performance as exceptions can, in some cases, slow the code down drastically and we are trying to build a real-time robot control system.
+- Notice how C++ exceptions are turned off, see CMakeLists.txt compiler option CMAKE_CXX_FLAGS.
+This is to improve performance as exceptions can slow the code down drastically and we are trying to build a real-time robot control system.

 ## Option 1: use cmake and Ninja for the build
 - Install cmake